 Remortgaging takes 4 – 8 weeks on average.
 It can take slightly less or slightly more, depending on your circumstances and needs.
 Providing clear, accurate and relevant documents when required can help speed up the process.

-In the event that rates go down during the application process, you can ask your broker about switching to one of the lender’s cheaper rates.
+If interest rates fall during the application process, you can ask your broker about switching to one of the lender’s lower rates.

-Remortgaging can help save you money on your mortgage.
-When you take out a mortgage you'll usually get a special introductory period.
-After this, your monthly payments can increase.
-Remortgaging is an opportunity to get a better deal and switch to a lower rate.
-It can also be a way to free up some of the equity in your home in case you want to use the funds for something like a wedding, a new vehicle purchase or a downpayment for another property.
+Remortgaging can help you save money on your mortgage.
+When you take out a mortgage, you’ll usually benefit from a special introductory period.
+After this ends, your monthly payments may increase.
+Remortgaging gives you the opportunity to secure a better deal and switch to a lower rate.

-There are many high street lenders as well as specialist lenders that only deal with brokers.
-The best deal for you will depend on your situation.
-To find the best rates for your circumstances, speak to a remortgage broker who will look at all the options available.
+There are many high street lenders, as well as specialist lenders that work exclusively with brokers.
+The best deal for you will depend on your individual circumstances.
+To find the most competitive rates, speak to a remortgage broker who can review all the options available.

 With John Charcol, you can find the latest rates from all types of mortgages available from lenders.
-Your adviser will help you decide whether to choose a repayment mortgage or an interest-only mortgage.
-They'll also help you figure out whether to opt for a fixed rate mortgage or a variable rate mortgage.
+Your remortgage adviser will help you decide whether to choose a repayment mortgage or an interest-only remortgage.
+They’ll also help you figure out whether to opt for a fixed rate remortgage or a variable rate remortgage.

-You’ll need to get your house valued if you’re changing lenders; this could be either a desktop valuation or a physical one.
-You won’t need a valuation if you’re doing a product transfer with your current lender.
+You’ll need to get your house valued if you’re switching lenders; this could involve either a desktop valuation or a physical inspection.
+However, if you’re completing a product transfer with your current lender, a valuation is not required.

 You can start arranging your new mortgage up to 6 months before your current fixed rate ends.
 If it’s ready early, your solicitor can wait until any ERC period passes before taking the final steps to put it in place.